 Our video podcast series on Ecological Restoration, called "Restore," provides video podcasts highlighting people, projects, and the associated inroads and successes we are making in our restoration activities across the Region as we seek to sustain the health, diversity and productivity of the Nation's forests and grasslands.
 These projects will include the use of an "all-lands" approach with individuals who can help us get the work done; our local, state, federal, and tribal partners.

-Episode 14: Marijuana Grows and Restoration
+Episode 18: Firefighters and Ecological Restoration

 Marijuana growing on our national forests causes significant harm to the land, water and animals.
 The toxicants and lethal weapons found at these sites are both shocking in terms of amount, and raise concerns regarding the health of the Region's forests.
 The Forest Service, along with other agencies and volunteers, are working together to restore these impacted lands.